msantos/verx/README.md

 * fix broken include paths for bin/verx, include/verx.hrl

 * transport protocols
-    * TCP
     * SSL
     * SSH

 * generate verx.hrl from virnetprotocol.c

-* receive on the console is broken (or send if using active mode)
+* console: receive is broken (or send if using active mode)

-* sockets polled using the Erlang port event loop don't always return all the data (Unix, tcp)